Article Snapshot

 Energy Consumption

-Certain Proof of Work systems consume significant energy.
+For example, certain Proof of Work systems consume significant energy.

 However, Proof of Stake networks use a different design that can require much less energy.